sowmithraramesh/VGG19_CAT_DOG_Classification-USING-CNN/README.md

 ## Problem Statement

-The aim of this project is to build an image classification system that can accurately identify **cats**, **dogs**, and **pandas** using deep learning.
+The aim of this project is to build an image classification system that can accurately identify **cats** and  **dogs**using deep learning.
 By fine-tuning the pretrained **VGG19** model on a labeled dataset of animal images, this project demonstrates the effectiveness of **transfer learning** in solving multi-class classification tasks with high accuracy and minimal training time.

 ---

 ## Dataset Overview

-- **Classes**: 3 — Cat, Dog, Panda
+- **Classes**: 2 — Cat, Dog
 - **Image Type**: Colored (RGB)
 - **Image Size (after preprocessing)**: 224 × 224 pixels